WHAT IS THE MOUNTAINS OF MUSIC HOMECOMING?

 WHAT ARTISTS WILL PERFORM?

 Each year, the Mountains of Music Homecoming presents at least one concert that features exemplary artists from another unique musical heritage such as Mississippi blues, Louisiana Cajun, or Canadian Québécois.
-The 2017 will present the music of Scotland, with concerts by one of the finest fiddlers Scotland has ever produced in Alasdair Fraser.
-Revered Scottish folk singer and balladeer Archie Fisher will also perform in 2017.
+The 2017 Homecoming presented the music of Scotland, with concerts by one of the finest fiddlers Scotland has ever produced in Alasdair Fraser.
+Revered Scottish folk singer and balladeer Archie Fisher also performed in 2017.

 WHERE CAN I FIND THE FULL ARTIST SCHEDULE?